SCIATICA AND METAPHOR: GIVING VOICE TO PAIN

 CHRONIC PAIN: FIGHTING THE GOOD FIGHT

 Gradually, I am finding more relief, but it’s sporadic.
 On rainy days, the pain is noticeably worse.
-It seems to be taking a long time to heal, but I know now that sciatica can take several weeks and may even come back.
+It seems to take a long time to heal, but I know now that sciatica can take several weeks and may even come back.
 This has made me realize the importance of adding more exercise (like walking) into my daily routine.

 Fight the good fight of the faith.
 Take hold of eternal life to which you were called and about which you have made a good confession in the presence of many witnesses.
 (1 Timothy 6:12)